whykusanagi/VTuberHub/README.md

 # iFacialMocap UDP Relay

-A lightweight Go-based UDP relay that receives ARKit-style facial tracking data from the iFacialMocap iOS app and forwards it simultaneously to multiple destinations (VTube Studio, Warudo, etc.) without introducing measurable latency.
+A lightweight Go-based UDP relay that receives ARKit-style facial tracking data from the iFacialMocap iOS app and forwards it simultaneously to multiple destinations (VBridger for VTube Studio, Warudo, etc.) without introducing measurable latency.

 ## Overview